 For these reasons, on November 12, 2019, the PUHSD Board of Trustees unanimously approved Board Policy 6146.1 - High School Graduation Requirements, thereby closely aligning our graduation requirements with the California State University (CSU) A-G expectations.
 These new requirements will begin with the graduating class of 2025.

-Beginning with the Class of 2025, graduation requirements will ensure “on-track” A-G expectations and/or college and career readiness to include the following changes:
+Beginning with the Class of 2025, graduation requirements will ensure on-track a-g expectations and/or college and career readiness.
+This will include the following changes:

 New math requirement: 30 credits of Mathematics, up from 20 credits